mechmotum/mechmotum.github.io/content/pages/guide-msc.rst

   consultation with your supervisors (this usually occurs in the later portion of your literature study period and is informed by your literature study findings).
-- Develop a written project plan (3 pages): research question/aim/goals, your basic technical approach, timeline, milestones, resources, etc.
+- Develop a written project plan (3 pages) and submit it to your supervisor(s) before the kickoff meeting so they have time to read it.
+The plan should
+  address:

+  - your research question/aim/goals
+  - your basic technical approach to answer the research question or achieve you design (include your proposed methods, simulations, analyses, models, sketches, experimental methods, etc.)
+  - a timeline that includes major milestones with dates, your expected holiday time, and a buffer for delays
+  - what resources you will likely need for the project

 - Organize a kickoff meeting with all of your supervisors to formally present your research project and project plan.
 This should be slide presentation or similar.
 - Adjust your project plan based on the feedback at the kickoff meeting.
 - Work on the project with your daily supervisor's guidance.
-- Present your progress at a midterm meeting with all of your supervisors.
+- Present your progress at a midterm meeting with a formal presentation and with all of your supervisors present.
 The midterm should occur after you have significant preliminary results that demonstrate you can succeed in the final project execution.
 - Work on the project with your daily supervisor's guidance.
 - Once you are getting close to a draft thesis arrange a Go/No-Go meeting.
-This meeting should include all of your supervisors that will be on your defense committee.
+This meeting should include all of your supervisors that will be on your defense committee except the "external independent member".
 Typically give the supervisors one week to read and comment on the draft before the meeting.
   Prepare a (strictly) 10 minute slide presentation to get everyone up to speed at the beginning of the meeting.
 - If you get a "Go" at the Go/No-Go meeting then you should initiate the arrangement of your defense by submitting the correct forms to your track coordinators and department secretaries.